MarcinWaszczuk/CarSearchEngine/BugsReport.md

     Only France based cities visible in dropdown

-[FE/BE] - Filtering by model does not take effect
+[FE/BE] - Search Engine - Filtering by model does not take effect

     Description:
     Selecting a model does not drill down the cars list in the table